University of Technology Sydney

 The University of Technology Sydney (UTS) is a public research university located in Sydney, New South Wales, Australia.
-Although its origins are said to trace back to the 1830s, the university was founded in its current form in 1988.
-As of 2021, UTS enrols 45,221 students through its 9 faculties and schools.
+The university was founded in its current form in 1988, though its origins as a technical institution can be traced back to the 1870s.
+UTS is a founding member of the Australian Technology Network (ATN), and is a member of Universities Australia (UA) and the Worldwide Universities Network (WUN).

-The university is regarded as one of the world's leading young universities (under 50 years old), ranked 1st in Australia and 11th in the world by the 2021 QS World University Rankings Young Universities.
+The university is organised into 9 faculties and schools, which together administers 130 undergraduate courses and 210 postgraduate courses.
+In 2024, the university enrolled 51,038 students, including 35,453 undergraduate students.
+The university is home to over 45 research centres and institutes, who regularly collaborates along with industry and government partners.

-UTS is a founding member of the Australian Technology Network, and is a member of Universities Australia and the Worldwide Universities Network.
+UTS recognises more than 180 different clubs and societies.
+Its varsity sports teams, which is overseen by UTS Sport, competes in the UniSport Nationals as well as in standalone national championships throughout the year.
+As of 2024, the university has over 280,000 alumni worldwide.

 History

-The University of Technology Sydney originates from the Sydney Mechanics' School of Arts (the oldest continuously running Mechanics' Institute in Australia), which was established in 1833.
-In the 1870s, the School formed the Workingman's College, which was later taken over by the NSW government to form, in 1882, the Sydney Technical College.
+The Sydney Mechanics' School of Arts (the oldest continuously running Mechanics' Institute in Australia) was established in 1833.
+In the 1870s, the school expanded into technical education and formed the Working Men's College, which was later taken over by the NSW government to form the Sydney Technical College.

 In 1940 the NSW Parliament passed an Act to establish an Institute of Technology, which in 1964 led to the establishment of the New South Wales Institute of Technology (NSWIT).
 In 1968, the NSW Institute of Technology amalgamated with the NSW Institute of Business Studies.
 In 1976 NSWIT established the first law school in NSW outside the university sector.
 The Haymarket campus officially opened in 1985.

 On 8 October 1987 university status was granted to NSWIT, which was followed by the passing of the University of Technology, Sydney, Act 1987.
 It was reconstituted as the University of Technology Sydney (UTS) on 26 January 1988, along with the incorporation of the School of Design of the former Sydney College of the Arts.
 In 1989, the University of Technology, Sydney, Act 1989 (NSW) formed UTS by absorbing the Kuring-gai College of Advanced Education (KCAE) and the Institute of Technical and Adult Teacher Education (ITATE) of the Sydney College of Advanced Education.
 By 1991, an academic structure of nine faculties and 25 schools was established.

 The School of Design was initially housed at a campus in Balmain, which closed at the end of 1994, with the school moved to a new building at the city campus.
 The environmental, biological and biomedical science schools were located on a campus at St Leonards, which was closed in 2006, which also relocated to the city campus following a redevelopment.

 The Kuring-Gai campus closed at the end of 2015, with classes and facilities moved into the main Haymarket campus.
 This marked the consolidation of UTS into a single unified campus in the Sydney CBD.